 Fig. 7 Sierra Scarp appears on a fracture surface created by scribe/break process.
-Water was existed during median crack propagation Sierra scarp: When water is exist at crack front during the crack propagation, Sierra scarp appeared.
-Actual Step of Fracture Analysis Procedure of the fracture analysis when a breakage is reported is explained using typical case [12].
-This case is that breakage on three substrates were found when the sheets were unloaded from film deposition chamber.
-A crack was running a sheet to separate into two pieces.
-The crack shape of three sheets are shown in Fig. 8.
-(1) Collect all broken pieces
+Water was present during median crack propagation.
+Sierra scarp: When water exists at crack front during the crack propagation, Sierra scarp appeared.

+Actual Step of Fracture Analysis Procedure of the fracture analysis when a breakage is reported is explained using a typical case [12].
+This case is that breakage on three substrates was found when the sheets were unloaded from the film deposition chamber.
+In all cases, the cracks separated the sheets into two pieces.
+The crack shape of three sheets is shown in Fig. 8.